alacrity-ai/shipwright-survivors/README.md

   - [x] HP bar, shield bar should be graphical and center bottom.
 Graphical hud needed.
   - [x] AI Patrol State, right now all created enemies just bumrush player
 BUGS:
+  - [ ] Mission result menu does not scale with resolution
+  - [ ] Planet Popping in and out of view when it's nearly offscreen but not completely
   - [ ] Dialogue misaligned after tutorial at 1080p in Hub?? or was it 1440p?
   - [x] Planets are different sizes and spatial coordinates in different resolutions when switching.
 I believe that the renderers need to re-cache the images.
 Use onresolution change cb.
   - [x] Background is different size in different resolutions